Morgantown, Pennsylvania: Geography

 Morgantown is drained by the Conestoga River, which flows westward into the Susquehanna River.
 The confluence of multiple sources occurs in Morgantown.
 It has a hot-summer humid continental climate (Dfa) and is in hardiness zone 6b.
 Average monthly temperatures range from 29.6 °F in January to 73.8 °F in July.

 Demographics

 Economy

-Morgantown has a small public airport called Morgantown Airport east of the center of town.
+Morgantown has a small public airport called Morgantown Airport east of the center of town, which has since been closed.

 Morgantown Center is an event facility adjacent to the Pennsylvania Turnpike.
 The Center houses "Classic Auto Mall", a large classic car consignment house.

 Morgantown is home to Hollywood Casino Morgantown, a mini-casino owned by Penn National Gaming.
 The 80000 sqft casino has 750 slot machines and 30 table games.
-Hollywood Casino Morgantown offers sports betting at the Barstool Sportsbook, which has a 150-seat restaurant, betting windows, and kiosks.
-The casino has multiple dining options and a bar.
-The mini-casino opened on December 22, 2021.
+It opened on December 22, 2021.

 Education

 The school district for the Berks County section is Twin Valley School District.
 Twin Valley Middle School and Twin Valley High School are in Caernarvon Township, Berks County, and have Elverson postal addresses.

 The school district for the Lancaster County section is Eastern Lancaster County School District.